gchure/phd/docs/src/chapter_01/section_01_introduction.md

 adaptation revealed in bacterial growth curves."}

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The diauxic growth transitions shown in @Fig:diauxie_fig, in my opinion, illustrate adaptive processes across the biological scales, as were schematized in @Fig:adaptation_levels.
-While it was not known to Monod at the time, we now know that many cases of enzymatic adaptation are driven the regulation of gene expression.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The diauxic growth transitions shown in @Fig:diauxie_fig illustrate adaptive processes across the biological scales, as were schematized in @Fig:adaptation_levels.
+While it was not known to Monod at the time, we now know that many cases of enzymatic adaptation are driven by the regulation of gene expression.
 As the bacterial culture approaches the auxic shift, the presence or absence of the substrate  is sensed by regulatory molecules that control whether the genes encoding the enzymes for metabolism of the substrate are